6 Tips To Properly Water Your Plants

 Knowing when and how to water potted plants is one of the most impactful and easiest ways to ensure your plants thrive in your home.

-When you water your plant too much, it prevents the plant from being able to breathe, effectively suffocating your plant.
-It also makes your plant very susceptible to diseases like root rot, which can spell big trouble for long-term plant health.
+When you water your plant too often, it prevents the soil from drying out between waterings.
+This means those oxygen-holding gaps in the soil are constantly filled with water, effectively suffocating your plant.
+It also makes your plant very susceptible to diseases like root rot or pests like fungus gnats, which can spell big trouble for long-term plant health.

 Here’s a video tutorial on how to water your houseplants, and if you want more tips, keep reading.